 By Michele Teter| Last Updated

-Whether you are a relative or a close friend of someone who is struggling with the effects of getting older and losing their independence, hiring a home care companion can provide a great solution.
-Hiring in-home caregivers for your aging loved one not only provides them with physical assistance, it also offers them help with the emotional and routine aspects of daily life as well.
+When a loved one is still living at home but struggling with the effects of getting older and losing their independence, hiring in-home care can be a great solution.
+Professional caregivers provide seniors with physical assistance, as well as help with the emotional and routine aspects of daily life.

 Michele Teter co-founded Alliance Homecare in 2006 and now serves as the Director of Patient Services.
-She and her team focus on maintaining the highest standard of excellence in healthcare through compassion, respect, and education.
+She and her team focus on maintaining the highest standard of excellence in healthcare through compassion, respect and education